Header Banner

-How To: Use the tennis backhand follow through
+How to Use the tennis backhand follow through

 The fourth thing that every high-level tennis player does when hitting a backhand is follow through.
 Extend out in the direction you are hitting the ball, then smoothly bend the elbows and wrap the racket up over your shoulder.